 Question: Who is eligible to participate?

-Answer: High school freshmen, sophomores, juniors and seniors and teachers seeking an endorsement in IT living in GO VA region 6 which include the following:
+Answer: High school freshmen, sophomores, juniors and seniors, educators, and adults seeking an endorsement in IT living in GO VA Region 6, which includes the following:

 Answer: High school students should register here.
 You will also need to have a legal guardian or parent complete the permission form.